hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 * TLS private key and certificate
   * The installer allows for using a self-signed certificate but HashiCorp does _not_ recommended this.
 Your VCS provider will likely reject that certificate when sending webhooks.
-If you do use the self-signed certificate, you must configured each webhook to ignore SSL errors within your VCS provider.
+If you do use the self-signed certificate, you must configure each webhook to ignore SSL errors within your VCS provider.
   * If you do not have access to a certificate, you can use [Let's Encrypt](https://letsencrypt.org/getting-started/) to request one for free.